nothings/stb/.github/ISSUE_TEMPLATE/2-bug_report.md

 ---

 **DO NOT USE AI TO WRITE THE BUG REPORT FOR YOU**
-Such issues will be deleted.
+Such issues will be closed.
 See bottom for explanation.

 **Describe the bug**
 A clear and concise description of what the bug is.